 In fact, it’s incredibly difficult and requires a high level of commitment and focus.

 Give it the respect it deserves and continue on your path to learning as much as you can about real estate development risk and you’ll give yourself the best opportunity to make it a success.

 If you are lucky enough to make a success of it, make no mistake it can and will change your life.

-Now if you have an appetite to develop but you don’t have the time to commit to it or you have concerns around the risk.
+Now if you have an appetite to develop but don’t have the time to commit to it or you have concerns around the risk.

-If you’re looking for a property development project manager why not reach out to myself and my team here at Little Fish we’d love to have a conversation on how we can help you with your next development project.
+If you’re looking for a property development project manager why not reach out to me and my team here at Little Fish we’d love to have a conversation on how we can help you with your next development project.